Board of Trustees

 The Board retains its own advisors to assist it in carrying out its oversight and monitoring responsibilities and is supported by the Office of the Corporate Secretary.

 The Government of Ontario appointed Don Wilkinson to OPTrust’s Board of Trustees in July 2017.
-Mr. Wilkinson brings over 30 years of public accounting experience providing assurance and advisory services to Canada’s largest pension funds, institutional investors, telecommunications, and real estate companies.
+Don brings over 30 years of public accounting experience providing assurance and advisory services to Canada’s largest pension funds, institutional investors, telecommunications, and real estate companies.

 Standing Committees of the Board

-- The Audit, Finance and Risk Committee monitors expenditure management, financial reporting, tax compliance, audits, internal controls, corporate insurance, information technology and enterprise risk management.
+- The Audit, Finance and Risk Committee (AFRC) monitors the budget and provides oversight in the areas of financial reporting, tax compliance, audits, internal controls, corporate insurance, information technology (digital), data management, regulatory compliance and enterprise risk management.

 - The Investment Committee (IC) oversees the investment activities of OPTrust and monitors the progress of strategic investment initiatives.
 The IC also makes recommendations to the Board for approval of key investment metrics and investment policies.

 - The Human Resources and Compensation Committee (HRCC) monitors OPTrust’s People strategy, monitors the management compensation strategy, including incentive plans, reviews and approves CEO compensation and reviews the compensation of the Executive Team and other top earners.

 The Board has also established an ad hoc governance committee, which makes recommendations to the Board on various governance initiatives, and two committees which operate on an as-needed basis: the Adjudication Panel, which gives Plan members access to a review process in the event of certain types of disputes, and the Concern Assessment Panel, which provides a forum for addressing complaints under OPTrust’s Whistle-Blowing Policy.